cdunefsky/cdunefsky.github.io/aboutme.md

 As a historian, I am interested in gender and LGBTQIA+ issues throughout United States history with a primary focus on the latter half of the twentieth century.

 In my free time, I enjoy a nice coffee shop or bubble tea shop with an opened journal by my side.
-My most recent favorite read was A Little Life by Hanya Yanagihara.
+My most recent favorite read was "The Goldfinch" by Donna Tartt.